wernerglinka/metalsmith-nunjucks-components/src/content/page-sections/section-wrapper.md

       prose: |-
         All page sections are enclosed in a section wrapper.
 The wrapper is used to render a section either inside a container or full-width.
 The wrapper is also used to add margins and apply a background color.

-        These are the properties that are common to all sections, providing the wrapper context.
+        These are the properties that are common to all sections:

         ```yaml
         sectionClass: ""